wielebenwir/commonsbooking/Readme.md

 ### Run plugin

-The most easy way to start hacking WordPress plugins in gernal (if you have no other development environment set up) is using [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/).
-Install it and it's dependencies (mainly Docker) and fire up in your favorite bash:
+The most easy way to start hacking WordPress plugins in general (if you have no other development environment set up) is using [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/).
+Install it and it's dependencies (mainly Docker) and fire it up in your favorite shell:
 ```
 wp-env start
 ```
 The provided `.wp-env.json` should be sufficient for normal development, for details see the [documentation of wp-env config](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#wp-env-json).
-[You can create](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#wp-env-override-json) an `.wp-env.override.json` for a custom configuration you don't want to check in.
+[You can create](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#wp-env-override-json) a `.wp-env.override.json` for a custom configuration you don't want to check in.

 For testing, you can activate the [kasimir theme](github.com/flegfleg/kasimir-theme) via [wp cli](https://make.wordpress.org/cli/handbook/) inside the wp-env docker container:
 ```